kmahmassani/SOA-Assignment/Assignment.md

 * **HTTP(s) + REST**

-  The combination of HTTP and REST was chosen for the majority of communications because HTTP is the widely accepted and defacto standard of communication on the internet.
+  The combination of HTTP and REST was chosen for the majority of communications because HTTP is the widely accepted and de-facto standard of communication on the internet.
 It's use along with the REST design pattern and JSON serialization, provides a method that is easy to implement, takes advantage of the standard HTTP verbs, widely known, scalable and also platform independent.
 Several tools to generate human and machine readable documentation for REST APIs are available, such as OpenAPI.

 * **gRPC**

    While REST is primarily based on HTTP/1, gRPC is a protocol built on top of HTTP/2.  gRPC was chosen for:

   * Charging Points to connect to their status service due to the fact that it is more efficient than normal HTTP and REST, in it's use of protobuf for serialization and contract based communication (which is less resource demanding and therefore can be used in low power IoT devices).
-It also allows the charging points to take adavantage of HTTP/2 and stream their current status to the service on the same consistent connection, unlike REST which would require a new connection to be negotiated everytime an update is to be sent.
+It also allows the charging points to take advantage of HTTP/2 and stream their current status to the service on the same consistent connection, unlike REST which would require a new connection to be negotiated everytime an update is to be sent.

   * For the charging point info and reservation services to read data from the status service.
 Because this is internal communication, we do not need to cater to such a wide consumer base as the other REST based services.
 We can use gRPC and reap it's performance and efficiency rewards.